 How does a seasoned practitioner maintain his level of enthusiasm and energy?
 I've never been one to rest on what I know.
 I always challenge myself to learn more.
 I was on the Oregon Board of Optometry for an unusually long term of almost eleven years.
 Charged with enforcing the laws and regulations of Oregon Optometry Law, I had to be ahead of the pack in standards of practice.

-With apologies to Lee Iacoca, "...this is not your father's Optometry."
-I am an adjunct instructor at Pacific University College of Optometry, teaching advanced pharmaceutical therapy and minor surgical techniques related to the eye, lids and adjacent tissue.
-Throughout my practice experience have served as an adjunct associate professor at Pacific lecturing in areas of patient communication, strabismus (lazy and wandering eye) and low vision services.
+"This is not your father's Optometry".
+I have been an adjunct instructor at Pacific University College of Optometry, teaching advanced pharmaceutical therapy and minor surgical techniques related to the eyelids and adjacent tissue.
+Throughout my practice life I served as an adjunct associate professor at Pacific lecturing in areas of patient communication, strabismus (lazy and wandering eye) and low vision services.